-Particulars Eligible Employees QIBs (1) Non-Institutional Investors Retail Individual Investors Mutual Fund Portion, if any, will be available for allocation to other QIBs Basis of Allotment if respective category is oversubscribed (3) Proportionate; unless the Employee Reservation Portion is undersubscribed, the value of allocation to an Eligible Employee shall not exceed ₹200,000.
+Particulars Eligible Employees QIBs (1) Non-Institutional Investors Retail Individual Investors Davis of Allaharat if Doggarian portion in the Mutual Fund Portion, if any, were made available for allocation to other QIBs Nat lang than 150/ Basis of Allotment if respective category is oversubscribed (3) Proportionate; unless the Employee Reservation Portion is undersubscribed, the value of allocation to an Eligible Employee shall not exceed ₹200,000.
 In the event of undersubscription in the Employee Reservation Portion, the unsubscribed portion may be allocated, on a proportionate basis, to Eligible Employees for value exceeding ₹200,000 up to ₹500,000 each.
-Proportionate as follows (excluding the Anchor Investor Portion): (a) [•] Equity Shares shall be allocated on a proportionate basis to Mutual Funds only and (b) [•] Equity Shares shall be Allotted on a proportionate basis to all QIBs including Mutual Funds receiving allocation as per (a) above.
-Up to 60% of the QIB Portion (up to [•] Equity Shares) may be allocated on a discretionary basis to Anchor Investors of which one-third shall be available for allocation to Mutual Funds only, subject to valid Bid received from Mutual Funds at or above the Anchor Investor Allocation Price Not less than 15% of the Net Offer or the Net Offer less allocation to QIBs and Retail Individual Bidders will be available for allocation for Non- Institutional Bidders.
-One-third of the Non-Institutional Portion will be available for allocation to Non- Institutional Bidders with a Bid size of more than $\gtrless$ 200,000 and up to $\gtrless$ 1,000,000 and two- third of the Non- Institutional Portion will be available for allocation to Non- Institutional Portion will be available for allocation to Non- Institutional Bidders with a Bid size of more than $\gtrless$ 1,000,000.
-Provided that the unsubscribed portion in either of the aforementioned sub-categories may be allocated to Non-Institutional Bidders in the other sub-category of Non-Institutional Bidders.
-The allotment to each RII shall not be less than the minimum Bid Lot, subject to availability of Equity Shares in the Retail Portion and the remaining available Equity Shares if any, shall be allotted on a proportionate basis.
-For details, please see "Offer Procedure" beginning on page 339 Mode of Bidding Only through ASBA process (including UPI Mechanism) OnlythroughASBAprocess(except for AnchorInvestors)(excluding the UPIMechanism) Bidders.OnlythroughASBAprocess(includingUPIMechanismfor aBidsizeupto\$00,000) Only through ASBA process (including UPI Mechanism)
+Proportionate as follows (excluding the Anchor Investor Portion): (a) 105,421 Equity Shares were made available for allocation on a proportionate basis to Mutual Funds only and (b) 2,003,000 Equity Shares were made available for allocation on a proportionate basis to all QIBs including Mutual Funds receiving allocation as per (a) above.
+Up to 60% of the QIB Portion (up to 3,162,540 Equity Shares) were made available for allocation on a discretionary basis to Anchor Investors of which one-third were made available for allocation to Mutual Funds only, subject to valid Bid received from Mutual Funds at or above the Anchor Investor Allocation Price Not less than 15% of the Net Offer or the Net Offer less allocation to QIBs and Retail Individual Bidders were made available for allocation for Non-Institutional Bidders.
+One-third of the Non-Institutional Portion were made available for allocation to Non-Institutional Bidders with a Bid size of more than ₹ 200,000 and up to ₹ 1,000,000 and two-third of the Non-Institutional Portion were made available for allocation to Non-Institutional Portion were made available for allocation to Non-Institutional Bidders with a Bid size of more than ₹ 1,000,000.
+Provided that the unsubscribed portion in either of the aforementioned sub-categories were allocated to Non-Institutional Bidders in the other sub-category of Non-Institutional Bidders.
+The allotment to each RII shall not be less than the minimum Bid Lot, subject to availability of Equity Shares in the Retail Portion and the remaining available Equity Shares if any, were allotted on a proportionate basis.
+For details, please see "Offer Procedure" beginning on page 337 Mode of Bidding Only through ASBA process (including UPI Mechanism) Only through ASBA process (except for Anchor Investors) (excluding the UPI Mechanism) Only through ASBA process (including UPI Mechanism for a Bid size upto ₹ 500,000) Only through ASBA process (including UPI Mechanism)